grombor/grombor/README.md

 ## Hi, I am Kamil 🤗
-### I am engage on the Clanhouse as Marketing Manager and Tester on a CRM project for workshops.
+### I am engage on the Clanhouse as Marketing Manager and Tester.
 In the future I wish to become a gear in a IT industry.

 ** I work as Marketing Specialist.
-My job is to inspire, inform, and acquire customers. 💡 Mainly I create blogs, graphics, illustrations and movies.**
+My job is to inspire, inform, and acquire customers. 💡 I create blogs, graphics, illustrations and movies.
+In the future I am going to be a product manager.**

 <!--
 **grombor/grombor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.